dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 End Sub

-This example works, but what if the user’s selection consists of an entire column
+This example works, but what if the user's selection consists of an entire column

 or row?
 This is not uncommon because Excel lets you perform operations on entire